 The city is the capital of Fars province, located at the southwest of Iran at an altitude of 1543 m above sea level.
-Shiraz is surrounded by mountains in all directions and has got a moderate climate.
+Shiraz is surrounded by mountains on all sides and has got a moderate climate.
 A seasonal river called Khoshk (dry) crossing the city helps it against probable flood caused by the sudden rain outpouring largely in a short period of time.

 With a population of approximately 1,840,000 in 2011, it is ranked sixth among Iranian large cities.
-It has industries producing cement, fertilizers, sugar, wood, textile, rugs, etc. It has got a major oil refinery and is a major center for electronic industries.
+It has industries producing cement, fertilizers, sugar, wood, textile, rugs, etc. It has got a major oil refinery, a petrochemical plant and is a major center for electronic industries.